Watches made for human needs

 The Meistersingers were civil poets and singers in the 15th and 16th century, who came together like a guild.
 The centres of the Meistersingers were Augsburg, Nuremberg, Strasbourg and Frankfurt.
 The story of a singing competition is told in Richard Wagner’s opera “The Meistersingers of Nuremberg”.
 The person who was best able to reach a new note was crowned as Meistersinger.

 With only one hour hand, our watches will give you a feeling of deceleration.
-And that is even what the logo above the name MeisterSinger, a fermata, stands for.
-It’s an upside down fermata – it is the pause symbol in musical notation.
+And that is even what the logo above the name MeisterSinger stands for.
+It is a fermata – the pause symbol in musical notation.

 Rituals of Time – MeisterSinger takes time to celebrate the beauty of meaningful rituals